-3.1.34 The Contractor shall render services by sending specialists to Principal’s offices (Bushehr NPP/Tehran).
+3.1.33 The Contractor shall render services by sending specialists to Principal’s offices (Bushehr NPP/Tehran).
 These specialists shall give nesseseary cunsultantcy in establishment of the Technical Support Organization.

-3.1.35 During the rendering services for the BNPP in Russian Federation (REA/Subcontractors) and based on request of Principal, the Contractor may engage Principal’s specialist.
+3.1.34 In order to gain the technical experience, during the rendering services for the BNPP in Russian Federation (REA/Subcontractors) and based on the Principal request, the Contractor shall engage the Principal’s specialist in the related activities.

+3.1.35 Supply of special consumable materials, Unplanned and emergency spare part and reserved equipment including KWU equipment integrated into the unit 1 of BNPP.

 3.2 The list of engineering services to be provided by the Contractor to the Principal, its scope and required number of the Contractor’s specialists during operation of unit 1 of BNPP, during overhaul and in between overhauls period should be specified in additional orders of the Principal.